saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 _sg/variables.tf_
 ```
+variable "vpc_id" {
+  type        = "string"
+  description = "VPC ID in which to deploy RDS"
+}
 ```

-Last, but not the least, we need to call this module from _main.tf_
+Last, but not least, we need to call this module from _main.tf_
 ```
 .
 .